-Writing Assignments - There are four writing assignments throughout the semester.
-These activities take a variety of formats.
-You will be asked to conduct research, reflect on questions, apply course concepts, and relate current events or your own experience to course concepts, formulate an opinion, conduct an interview, argue a position, and/or make a recommendation.
-Instructions are posted in the relevant forum on Brightspace.
-Your assignment will be evaluated in the following ways:
+Individual Exercises & Discussion Forum- There are three assignments due at various times during the semester.
+These assignments take a variety of formats.
+You may be asked to reflect on questions, apply course concepts, and relate current events or your own experience to course concepts, formulate an opinion, conduct an interview, argue a position and/or make a recommendation.
+Instructions are posted in the relevant module on Brightspace.
+Exercises are worth 25 points.
+Exercises are to be submitted to Brightspace by due date/time.
+Be aware that anything submitted after the due date/time is considered late - whether it's 1 minute or 2 days later.